 The searchers used mathematics to narrow the likely area to a square – and that is where these images have emerged.

 Who is running the search?

-The Australians are in charge of the search in their area of responsibility in a large area of the southern Indian Ocean off Australia's west coast.
+The Australians are in charge of the search in their area of responsibility, which includes a large area of the southern Indian Ocean off Australia’s west coast.
 Malaysia remains in overall control of the search.

 How long does the flight data recorder ping?

 It would be difficult to pick up ultrasonic “pingers” from the data recorders.
 In this vast expanse of ocean, the range of the pingers in the best conditions may be about 2 miles.
 If they are at the bottom of the ocean, that really limits how far they can go, especially in warm waters.
 The warmth of the water may impede the pingers because of the presence of thermoclines, or layers of different temperatures in the water that affect the ability of the pingers to be heard.
 The recorders’ batteries die after about 30 days.